-Fritz was bellowing at his men and Morgan felt a pull on her legs.
-She was too tired to fight it as she started to slip down.
-Down into the belly of the snake.
+Far below Fritz bellowed at his men and Morgan felt a pull on her legs.
+She started to slip down, too tired to fight them, down into the belly of the snake.

 "Oh God preserve us," she cried and then she passed out.